Luisagi/enmpa_test/README.md

 This repository includes a script that performs the following tasks:

 - Loads the data required to run the analyses described in the manuscript.
-- Executes the analytical protocols as described..
+- Executes the analytical protocols as described.
   - Conducts multivariate and univariate analyses to identify niche signals.
   - Performs calibration and model selection.
   - Generates response curves and determines variable importance.